 The US is currently considered to be the base of operations for majority of the companies in this market, featuring a favorable research environment and a healthy mix of novice and well-established players

-In order to achieve a competitive edge, technology developers are increasingly focusing on integration of advanced features in their respective drug delivery platforms and affiliated offerings
+In order to achieve a competitive edge, drug delivery technologies developers are increasingly focusing on integration of advanced features in their respective platforms and affiliated offerings

-Over the years, more than 2,000 patents have been granted / filed related to delivery technologies for biologics, demonstrating continued efforts towards innovation in this domain
+Over the years, more than 2,000 patents have been granted / filed related to novel technologies for biologics, demonstrating continued efforts towards innovation in this domain

 The increasing instances of partnerships showcase the rising interest in this domain; companies are actively collaborating to develop biologics with unique delivery mechanisms

-Short term opportunity in this market is likely to be driven by licensing activity and will depend on the capability of novel technologies to meet unmet drug delivery needs
+Short term opportunity in the drug delivery technologies market is likely to be driven by licensing activity and will depend on the capability of novel technologies to meet unmet drug delivery needs